13 dead as truck crashes into workers’ huts in Bangladesh

-Police official Mahfuzur Rahman says the driver lost control of the truck when it plowed into the housing units as the workers were asleep at Chauddogram in Cumilla district early Friday.
+The driver lost control of the truck when it plowed into the housing units as the workers were asleep at Chauddogram in Cumilla district, local police chief Mahfuzur Rahman said.
+It was not immediately clear what happened to the driver.

-He says a dozen workers died at the scene while another succumbed to his injuries on the way to a hospital.
-Two others are being treated.
+He said a dozen workers died at the scene while another succumbed to his injuries on the way to a hospital.
+Two others were being treated.

-Cumilla is 84 kilomters (52 miles) southeast of Dhaka, the capital.
+Cumilla is 84 kilometers (52 miles) southeast of Dhaka, the capital.

 Most Read Nation & World Stories